Quantitative signal extraction in the dynamic range of nanomechanical systems by free and constrained fitting

-The authors thank Stephan N{\"o}{\ss}ner and Michael Hertkorn for their contribution in the early phase of this project.
-We are indebted to Mike Hettich and the SFB767 Nanomechanics Discussion Group for fruitful discussion and comments about the manuscript.
-The authors thank the Deutsche Forschungsgemeinschaft for financial support through SFB767.
-This work was also supported by the China Scholarship Council.
+The authors thank S. N{\"o}{\ss}ner and M. Hertkorn for their contribution in the early phase of this project.
+We are indebted to M. Hettich, G. Rastelli, Y. Jiang, and the SFB1432 NEMS Discussion Group for fruitful discussion and comments about the manuscript.
+The authors thank the Deutsche Forschungsgemeinschaft for financial support through SFB767 (project number 32152442) and SFB1432 (project number 425217212).
+FY appreciates financial support by the China Scholarship Council and MF by the Alexander von Humboldt Foundation.